lukehook/UmbracoSparkHybridCache/README.md

 - **SparkShared**: A shared library containing common code used by both web applications.

 > [!NOTE]
-> This demo utilises the free and open source [PokeAPI](https://pokeapi.co) - this is a RESTful service that responds with Pokemon data that is used for the purpose of demonstrating the HybridCache functionality
+> This demo utilises the free and open source [PokeAPI](https://pokeapi.co) - this is a RESTful service that responds with Pokemon data that is used for the purpose of demonstrating the HybridCache functionality.
+Please use this service responsibly.

 ## Project Structure